kaminiw-spektra/Github-Advanced-Security/Labs/Lab-09.md

       ![Enter Your Password](../images/login2.png)

+1. On the **Stay signed in?** pop-up, click on **No**.

+      > **Note**: If prompted with MFA, please follow the steps highlighted under - [Steps to Proceed with MFA Setup if Ask Later Option is Not Visible](#steps-to-proceed-with-mfa-setup-if-ask-later-option-is-not-visible), If you're already logged in to the Azure Portal, there's no need to perform this step — you can proceed to the next one.

 1. In the search bar of the Azure portal, type **Function app (1)**.
 From the search results, select **Function App (2)**.

    ![Picture1](../images/functionapp.png)